 - 1 lemon, zest only

 - 1 teaspoon fennel seeds

-- Distribute the arugula on the plate.
-Add the shaved fennel, sun-dried tomatoes and fresh tomatoes.
+- Distribute the arugula on the plate then add the fennel, sun-dried tomatoes and fresh tomatoes.

-- Place the grilled shrimp on top.
-Sprinkle the lemon zest, fennel seeds, salt & pepper.
+- Place the grilled shrimp on top then sprinkle with the lemon zest, fennel seeds, salt and pepper.

-- Drizzle with extra virgin olive oil and balsamic vinegar.
+- Dress with the extra virgin olive oil and balsamic vinegar.